TheJorgeSchmidt/oysters/README.md

-This repository contains data and code to build a dataset of landings of fresh eastern and pacific oysters from 1950 to 2024, inclusive, and calculates inflation-adjusted prices.It is intended to support feasibility analyses for potential oyster farms on the U.S. mainland.
+This repository contains data and code to build a dataset of landings of fresh eastern and pacific oysters from 1950 to 2024, inclusive, and calculates inflation-adjusted prices.
+It is intended to support feasibility analyses for potential oyster farms on the U.S. mainland.